 Due to the almost similar circumstances, people started comparing the two incidents and calling out United for poor customer service.

 — rickhirsch (@rickhirsch) April 17, 2017

 The video of Dao being dragged off of the plane was already enough to create a furor on social media.
-However, it was United’s attempt to control the situation that led to its instead escalating into a full-blown PR disaster.
+But, it was United’s attempt at trying to control the situation that led to its instead escalating into a full-blown PR disaster.